scipy-conference/scipy_proceedings/papers/cory_quammen/cory_quammen.rst

 handlers.
 The tracing mechanism can record either the entire state of proxies or just modifications of state to non-default values to reduce the trace size.
-It is also possible to show the trace code as it is being generating, which can be a useful way to learn Python scripting in ParaView.
+It is also possible to show the trace code as it is being generated, which can be a useful way to learn Python scripting in ParaView.

 An application where tracing is useful is in the batch conversion of